Textualize/textual/questions/app-transparent-background.question.md

   - "Textual apps are opaque but terminal is transparent"
 ---

-Textual does not provide a mechanism to make your applications have a transparent background.
+Textual does not use the ANSI background colors that some terminals use.
-Some terminals _do_ provide this functionality but it is not guaranteed that Textual apps will have a transparent background in those cases.
+As a consequence, even if your terminal supports transparent backgrounds, it is not guaranteed that Textual apps will have their background transparent.

-The reason this may not work in Textual is that we _intentionally_ do not use the ANSI background colours.
+The decision of not using ANSI background colors is intentional and it is because we need to ensure Textual apps look consistently good on all terminals.
-For the rationale behind this design decision, refer to the FAQ about why Textual doesn't support ANSI themes.
+For the full rationale behind this design decision, refer to the FAQ about why Textual doesn't support ANSI themes.